 A. Yes, click the links below for the form you want.

 Q. What is Business Personal Property?

-A. Anyone who owns or operates a business is required to annually list with the Tax Asessor’s office all their equipment that is used for that business.
-Examples: restaurant equipment, tables, chairs, stoves, production line equipment for manufacturing companies, cash register, copiers, computers, earth moving equipment, broadcasting equipment, cellular equipment, farm equipment etc.
+A. Anyone who owns or operates a business is required to annually list with the Tax Asessor’s office all the equipment that is used for that business.
+Examples: restaurant equipment, tables, chairs, stoves, production line equipment for manufacturing companies, cash registers, copiers, computers, earth moving equipment, broadcasting equipment, cellular equipment, farm equipment etc.